TelemetryDeck/docs/articles/apple-app-privacy.md

 The next screen defines various terms, such as _Tracking_ and _Third-Party Data_.
 After reading through it, click next, and next again until you reach the next question.

 TelemetryDeck does not fall under the definition of tracking.
-Care is taken to disassociate ID's in TelemetryDeck from any real world person.
+Care is taken to dis-associate ID's in TelemetryDeck from any real world person.
 Unless you do other tracking unrelated to the Device ID, answer **No, we do not use device IDs for tracking purposes**.

 Next, we are back at the main screen and need to set up Usage Data.